 DWI vs DUI: What's the Difference?

 How many alcoholic drinks does it take to affect your driving ability?
 One.
 Indeed, having just one beer or one cocktail can impair your ability to respond to split-second situations, which is especially dangerous when you're cruising behind the wheel of a 2,800-pound vehicle at night.
-The impaired driver courts accidents, injury and death.
+In short, drunk driving courts accidents, injury and death.

-If you are "driving while intoxicated" (DWI), you may be intoxicated with alcohol, over-the-counter drugs, illegal drugs or a combination of them.
-While the term is used for only drunk-driving convictions in Minnesota and New Mexico, other states use DWI to include drunken driving and drugged driving: Alaska, Arkansas, Louisiana, Missouri, New Jersey, New York, North Carolina and Texas.
+DWI and DUI essentially are the same thing, but each state's laws are different.
+If you are "driving while intoxicated" (DWI), you may be intoxicated or simply above the legal limit with alcohol, over-the-counter drugs, illegal drugs or a combination of them.
+While the term is used for only drunk-driving convictions in Minnesota and New Mexico, other states use DWI to include drunk driving and drugged driving: Alaska, Arkansas, Louisiana, Missouri, New Jersey, New York, North Carolina and Texas.

 |State||Jail||Fines and Fees||License Suspension|

 |New Jersey||Up to 30 days||Up to $500||Up to one year|